Saputo Dairy UK

-Saputo Dairy UK Limited is a holding company for Dairy Crest Limited, a British dairy products company.
+Saputo Dairy UK, the trading name of Dairy Crest Limited, is a British dairy products company.
 It was created in 2019 when the Canadian company Saputo Inc bought Dairy Crest.
 Dairy Crest itself was created in 1981 as a spin-off of the Milk Marketing Board.
 Its brands include Saputo Dairy UK, Cathedral City Cheddar Cheese, Country Life Butter, Utterly Butterly, Vitalite and Clover.

-Dairy Crest processed and sold milk (wholesale and via doorstep deliveries) and owned the milkshake brand Frijj until the sale of that part of the business to Germany’s Müller in 2015.
+Dairy Crest processed and sold milk (wholesale and via doorstep deliveries) and owned the milkshake brand Frijj until the sale of that part of the business to Germany's Müller in 2015.
 The company was listed on the London Stock Exchange as Dairy Crest plc, until it was acquired by Saputo in 2019.
 Saputo rebranded the company under its own name later that year.

 History

 Dairy Crest was established in 1981 as the milk processing arm of the Milk Marketing Board.
 In 1983, the company launched Clover, a dairy spread.
 The company established a joint venture with French dairy company Yoplait in 1981, called Yoplait Dairy Crest (sometimes abbreviated to YDC).
 YDC is 51% owned by Yoplait and 49% by Dairy Crest, and distributes Yoplait brand products in the UK.

 In 1995, Dairy Crest bought the Cathedral City brand of cheese from Mendip Foods Ltd. The business was privatised the following year and Dairy Crest was listed on the London Stock Exchange.

 In 2000, Dairy Crest acquired the dairy and cheese products division of Unigate in London, and in 2002 bought the St Ivel spreads company, which had been based in Wootton Bassett in Wiltshire.
 In 2004, it acquired the Country Life butter brand from the English Butter Marketing Company, and Express Dairies from Arla Foods in 2006 for £33 million.

 The company sold the majority of its own-label cheese business to its Scottish equivalent First Milk in 2006, along with the creameries and factory that produce most of the products concerned.
 In 2007, Dairy Crest bought St Hubert for £248 million, securing the Cholegram, Le Fleurier, Omega 3 and Vallé brands, which were subsequently sold in 2012 to Montagu Private Equity for €430 million (£347 million).